 - A. Purposes.
 The Modified Site Plan Review (MSPR) process has been established to allow promote three and four-plex style dwellings that will provide more affordable housing opportunities in Woodstock and at the same time, enhance protection of the natural and scenic resources of the Town when such development occurs.1 MSPR is a review process specifically designed for the review of three and four-plex structures.
 It is designed to allow for a streamlined and more efficient project review in a manner that still minimizes or avoids adverse impacts to environmental resources.
 MSPR is a simplified process that promotes maximum efficiency and timeliness through an abbreviated review process.
-This process is specifically designed so that the Town can more efficiently review siting of the building envelope for these housing types.
+This process is specifically designed so that the Town can more efficiently review siting of the building envelope for these housing types. - B. Applicability.

-B. Applicability.
 This section applies when one multifamily structure containing a three or four-plex dwelling unit is proposed.
 These uses are listed in 260 Attachment 1 of this Zoning Law as requiring Modified Site Plan Review (MSPR) and three or four-plex dwelling units shall be reviewed and approved by the Planning Board using the process established in § 260-89 prior to any issuance of a building permit.
-Three and four-plex dwelling units shall not be permitted anywhere within the Scenic Overlay District.
 The MSPR process shall not be applicable for any proposal that includes more than one such multifamily structure.